Valid F-screening in linear regression

 To examine confidence interval width, we first vary $\beta_1 \in \left[ -1, 1 \right]$ while holding $n = 100$ constant.
 We set $p = 5$, $\sigma^2 = 1$, and $\beta_2 = \dots = \beta_5 = 0$.
-For each fixed value of $\beta_1 \in \left[ -1, 1 \right]$, we generate data according to \eqref{eq:model} until we obtain 1000 datasets where the overall hypothesis test is rejected.
-For each dataset, we compute (i) the selective confidence interval using the true value of $\sigma^2$, and (ii) the selective confidence interval using the debiased $\tilde{\sigma}^2$.
+For each fixed value of $\beta_1 \in \left[ -1, 1 \right]$, we generate data according to \eqref{eq:model} until we obtain 1000 datasets where $\hov$ is rejected.
+For each dataset, we compute the selective confidence interval.
 (We do not depict the standard confidence interval, as we showed in the left-hand panel of \cref{fig:CI_globalnull} that it is invalid.)
 Finally, we compute the average confidence interval width across the 1000 datasets and plot these values as a function of $\beta_1$ in the middle panel of \cref{fig:CI_globalnull}.
 In the right-hand panel, we repeat the analysis in the middle panel, but with $\beta_1 = 0$ and $n\in \{50,\ldots, 500\}.$